 There’s no better dog than a tired dog, and a nice long walk outside on the cape will raise your spirits as well.
 Make sure to choose a location to stay that has easy access to nice dog walks, hiking trails, or quiet neighborhood roads if you plan on taking your dog for a walk daily.

-- our guide to the best dog walks and pet-friendly hiking trails on cape cod
+- find the best dog walks and pet-friendly hiking trails on cape cod

 - 3 great long dog walks on cape cod